Haddad-M/haddad-etal-2025/README.md

 # Components

-The repository contains the primary R Markdown (.rmd) file used for analysis in the paper along with .csv files of sequencing, metabolomics, and fermentation data.
+The folder fig-2-3-4 contains the primary R Markdown (.rmd) file used for analysis in the paper along with .csv files of sequencing, metabolomics, and biomass data.